XuZhang1211/PVPUFormer/README.md

 ### Contact
 Feel free to contact me if you have additional questions or have interests in collaboration.
-Please drop me an email at haoshi@zju.edu.cn. =)
+Please drop me an email at xuzhang1211@hnu.edu.cn. =)